bingchris/fpm/README.md

-# Foo's Package Manager
+# Fluorine Package Manager

 ## Introduction
-Foo's Package Manager is a package manager for Linux systems.
+Fluorine Package Manager is a package manager for Linux systems.
 It is designed to be simple and easy to use, while still being fast and efficient.

 ## Installation